 - Private colleges that charged $70 or more to apply had only 22% of freshman with Pell Grants while those that charged less averaged 41%

 If you have limited funds, would you spend them on applying to colleges with less than a 30% chance of getting in?
 Of course, if you do get in, the chances are that you will have your full financial need met.
 But given the limited number of testing waivers available to students for the SAT and especially the ACT, how many take the chance?

 Colleges with No Application Fees

 So what’s a frugal student to do?
-There are 517 colleges that have no application fees, an increase from 426 in 2016.
-This means that they did not have an application fee for the 2017-18 school year or will waive them if you apply online through Common Application.
-This is the first time since I’ve started doing this in 2012 that there are more colleges with no application fee options than those that charge $50 or more.
-Perhaps, it’s an indication of the smaller application pool many colleges are starting to face.
+There are at least 540 colleges with 500 or more full-time undergraduates that have no application fees, an increase from 527 in 2018.
+This means that they did not have an application fee for the 2018-19 school year or will waive them if you apply online through the Common Application.
+Once again there are more colleges waiving the fee than those with fees over $50.

-Furthermore, 183 have graduation rates of 50% or greater.
+Furthermore, 221 (up from183 from last year) have graduation rates of 50% or greater.
 (Download the complete 50-50 list for free.)
 I use the four-year rate for private colleges and the five-year rate for public institutions.
-And 20 of 59 colleges where tests are “Neither required nor recommended” have free application fees.
+And 23 of 59 colleges where tests are “Neither required nor recommended” have free application fees.